-One of the most impressive (and underrated) hikes at Capitol Reef, Grand Wash takes you through a huge canyon that gets more and more narrow as you keep going.
+One of the most impressive (and underrated) hikes in Capitol Reef National Park, Grand Wash takes you through a huge canyon that gets more and more narrow as you keep going.
 While you can hike the entire length of the canyon, you can also turn around and go back at any point.

 7. Combine Grand Wash with Cassidy Arch and Frying Pan

 If you have extra time, hike a stunning 10.4 mile loop trail that offers some of the best scenery of the park.
 While the majority of visitors choose shorter hikes, this trail offers the taste of the ultimate adventure as you will see few people and will be able to enjoy jaw-dropping landscapes all around you.

 As the name suggests, Sunset Point is the most popular spots in Capitol Reef for catching the sunset and the trail leading there is super easy.
 You don’t have to wait until the evening to come here because the views at this spot are fantastic at any time of the day.